oleg-sukhov/talkos/talkos-web/src/main/webapp/resources/bower_components/bootstrap/test-infra/README.md

 9. Determine and note what your bucket's ARN is.
 The ARN for an S3 bucket is of the form: `arn:aws:s3:::the-bucket-name-goes-here`
 10. In the bucket's Properties pane, in the "Permissions" section, click the "Edit bucket policy" button.
-11. Input and submit an IAM Policy that grants the user at least read+write rights to the bucket.
+11. Input and submit an IAM Policy that grants the account at least read+write rights to the bucket.
 AWS has a policy generator and some examples to help with crafting the policy.
 Here's the policy that Bootstrap uses, with the sensitive bits censored:

     ```json
     {